ibm-cloud-docs/vpc/snapshots_vpc_restore.md

 After the instance is created, you can click on the instance name to see the instance details.
 The boot volume you restored from a snapshot is listed under **Storage volumes**.
 The camera icon indicates the volume was created from a snapshot.

-### Create a data volume from a snapshot for an existing virtual server instance using the UI
+### Create a data volume from a snapshot for an existing virtual server instance with the UI
 {: #snapshots-vpc-create-from-vol-ui}

 You can also create a data volume from a snapshot for an existing instance.
 Choose from the list of virtual server instances.